lase-peco/unit-converter/README.md

  ]
 ```

-This package is also able to convert `area`, `density`, `length`, `mass`, `volume` and `speed`, these are functions you can call on the `Converter` facade.
+This package is also able to convert `area`, `density`, `length`, `mass`, `volume`, `volumetric flow rate` and `speed`, these are functions you can call on the `Converter` facade.
 Each of them have its own class where the units are defined as constants, to provide some strong typing.

 All of these functions accept the same parameters: